 How Long will Prodromal Labor Last?

-Because prodromal labor cannot be stopped by rest, hydration, or a warm bath or shower, prodromal labor does not go on for weeks and weeks (as I’ve heard some women say).
-Prodromal labor can last for days but not weeks.
+Because prodromal labor cannot be stopped by rest, hydration, or a warm bath or shower, it does not go on for weeks and weeks (as I’ve heard some women say).
+Maybe days but not weeks.

 Again, rest is the number one priority in these situations.
-Rest always trumps “trying to be in labor” unless there are other factors at play (like a ruptured amniotic sac).
+Rest always trumps “trying to be in labor” unless there are other factors at play (like a ruptured amniotic sac aka your water breaking).

 Can You Speed Up Prodromal Labor?

-As your virtual childbirth educator, I encourage you to spend your time and energy on resting, eating and drinking rather than on ways to speed up prodromal labor.
-Assuming you are prioritizing these things, you may find success with the following ideas to get labor going.
+As your virtual childbirth educator, I encourage you to spend your time and energy on resting, eating and drinking rather than on ways to speed things up.
+Assuming you are prioritizing these things, you may find success with the following ideas to progress prodromal labor.

 - Nipple stimulation (I’ve found this to be most effective to strengthen labor rather than start it.)

-- The Miles Circuit (Sometimes prodromal labor occurs because baby is not in a favorable position.)
+- The Miles Circuit (Sometimes baby is not in a favorable position or baby has not dropped.)

 - Check out this post for more natural ways to induce labor